TRIAEIOU/flexible-cloze-2/README.md

   - `addtional`: Additional fields.
 - `fields`: customizations of the interface
   - `title`: (only relevant for the min version) Wether to show the note "title field" (will parse out first `<h1>` or deck name if not found).
-  - `legend`: Array of strings (inc HTML) that will be inserted into elements at the bottom of the page for use as symbol legend.
-Remove/empty to remove legend.
+  - `legends`: Array of array of HTML strings that will be inserted into elements at the bottom of the page for use as symbol legend(s).
+The logic expects each entry to be enclosed in a `<div>`.
-  - `flags`: Array of text and color codes that will be inserted at the bottom of the page for use as flag legend (each element will be colored according to the color code).
 Remove/empty to remove legend.
   - `show_all_button`: Show "Show all" button at bottom of card. (default `false`)
   - `log`: Level of logging, pops up a logging field at bottom of page when level is met (`false` for none, `error` errors and `true` for errors and debug information, default `error`).
 Please provide this information if/when reporting errors/bugs.
 - Configuration can be overridden on an individual note by using Anki `Tags`, e.g add `fc2.cfg.front.scroll.initial.context-bottom` to set the front side initial scroll of the note to `context-bottom` (leave out the side to set for both front and back, e.g. `fc2.cfg.scroll.initial.context-bottom`)